Know the rules

 - It is illegal to drive a car without the correct driving licence and without car insurance.
 Driving under the influence of drugs or alcohol is a serious offence.

-For more information visit the Student Advice Centre Crime and Law webpages.
+For more information visit the LUU Help and Support webpages.

 If you are arrested

-There is lots of information on the Student Advice Centre Crime and Law webpages, including information on being arrested.
+There is lots of information on the LUU Help and Support webpages, including information on being arrested.
 If you are arrested for any criminal offence you are obliged to inform the University.
 If you do not do so, you could face action under the University Disciplinary Procedures.

 If you have been involved in criminal proceedings in any way, your academic work may be adversely affected and you should notify your department to discuss the possibility of being considered for mitigating circumstances.
-If you have been affected by crime, you can get information and advice from the Student Advice Centre.
+If you have been affected by crime, you can get information and advice from LUU Student Advice.

 If you watch or record television programmes in the UK as they're being shown on TV or live on an online TV service, you must, by law, have a TV Licence.